ZarakiKanzaki/project-lunar/README.md

-# project-lunar
+# Project Lunar

-L.U.N.A.R. - "Legendary Unleashing of New Adaptive Realms" is a TCG Rule Engine written in Rust
+*LUNAR - "Legendary Unleashing of New Adaptive Realms"* is a TCG Rule Engine written in Rust